This is a glossary of core terms relevant to working with flows.

 See Understand flow components for more.

-Feedback on how to improve a specific flow.
-Suggestions can be made within the assistant builder, the agent dashboard, or (if the flow is configured to allow it) the assistant.
-They can be viewed and managed within the assistant builder.
+Suggestions on how to improve a specific flow.
+Feedback can be provided by flow editors within the assistant builder, by support agents within the agent dashboard, or (if the flow is configured to allow it) by end users within the assistant.
+Feedback can be viewed and managed within the assistant builder.

 Form data is data associated with a conversation.
 It can be set and used several different ways to enable advanced behavior within a flow.